The Star (Dunedin)

-The Star is a free newspaper published weekly in Dunedin, New Zealand by Allied Press since 1979.
+The Star is a free newspaper published weekly in Dunedin, New Zealand by Allied Media since 1979.
 It is the successor to The Evening Star, which was the city's daily evening newspaper from June 1863 to 1979.

 History

 Bell era

 The Star was founded as the Evening Star in 1863 with the first issue appearing on 1 May 1863.
 It was founded by G. A. Henningham and Co., edited by George Henningham, and originally printed in Stafford Street, above the Exchange area of the city.
 In its first few years the company was bought by William Henningham, the founder's brother.

 In June 1869, William Henningham ran into financial difficulties and the Evening Star was sold by liquidators to George Bell, who also ran a small evening paper, the Evening Independent.
 Bell merged the two newspapers to form firstly the short-lived Morning Star, and then the far more successful Evening Star, which was first published under this title on 14 June 1869.
 Under Bell's editorship the paper thrived and it soon began to outsell almost all of its rivals.
 Bell remained editor until 1894.

 Following Bell's resignation, his family gained control of the Evening Star, which became a limited liability public company that was incorporated on 11 April 1895.
 The company's shareholders were his son George, his six daughters, Louisa's husband Frank Clapperton and Clara's husbands Charles Smith.